scarf-sh/scarf-js/README.md

     "allowTopLevel": true,
     // Users will be opted into analytics by default "defaultOptIn": true,
-    // By default, Scarf searches for its own location in your build's dependency graph to ensure reporting can be done for all packages that depend on it.
-For large projects with lots of dependencies, generating the dependency graph takes more time than Scarf allots for its entire process, so Scarf will always time out. `skipTraversal` is an optional flag for large applications to skip that traversal entirely.
-Use this flag with caution and care, as it will break Scarf analytics for all other packages you depend on in your build.
+    // By default, Scarf searches for its own location in your build's dependency
+    // graph to ensure reporting can be done for all packages using Scarf.
+    // For large projects with lots of dependencies, generating that dependency
+    // graph takes more time than Scarf allots for its entire process, so Scarf
+    // will always time out. `skipTraversal` is an optional flag for large
+    // applications to skip that traversal entirely.
+Use this flag with caution and
+    // care, as it will break Scarf analytics for all other packages you depend
+    // on in your build.
     "skipTraversal": false
   }
   // ...